Workloads that have been provisioned in the Management System are ready to be deployed to nodes through the Deploy menu. It expands into three menus:

 - Select the ellipsis menu to the right of the deployment entry.

-Select RESET in the overlay that appeared.
+Select RETRY in the overlay that appeared.

 The deployment is restarted immediately.
 To see the error information of the deployment, select FEEDBACK in the overlay of the ellipsis menu instead.